 After many years, rat control has become routine and is a source of pride to the citizens of Alberta.
 However, the problem is not solved; personnel involved in rat control must continually guard against complacency.
 Rats have the capability to spread throughout Alberta just as easily today as they could in the past.

 The rat control program in Alberta has been successful because of the concern and effort of thousands of citizens and hundreds of pest control inspectors.
-However, most human accomplishments result from the right person being in the right place at the right time.
-The Alberta rat control program was no exception.

 - Arthur M. Wilson continued to support the program as field crops commissioner and later as director, plant industry division.